-On the other hand, a person with schizophrenic tendencies may have trouble prioritizing and understanding what he or she should be motivated to be doing in the first place.
-It is a common occurrence for a person in psychosis to focus all their energy on their hallucinations and delusions.
-This leaves little room for much else.
+For a person who is not in touch with reality, staying motivated to carry out everyday tasks and responsibilities can be strenuous.
+On the other hand, a person with schizophrenic tendencies may have trouble prioritizing and understanding what they should be motivated to do in the first place.
+It is a common occurrence for a person with psychosis to focus all their energy on their hallucinations and delusions.
+This may leave little room for much else.

-For this reason, many people that experience psychosis is watched over by a caretaker.
-Additionally, a therapist is normally seen regularly to assist with the negative effects of the ailment.
+For this reason, many people who experience psychosis are looked after by a caretaker.
+Additionally, a therapist may see them regularly to assist with the negative effects of their condition.

 Withdrawal From Social Situations

-Additionally, the realization that they are misunderstood or scaring other people can cause them to want to withdraw as well.
-Even though psychotic behaviors are widely misunderstood, they are often not threatening or violent.
-It is just as important that a person with psychosis receive friendliness and acceptance as any other person.
+Additionally, an individual’s realization that they are misunderstood or are scaring other people can cause them to want to withdraw as well.
+Even though psychotic behaviors are widely misunderstood, people with psychosis are often friendly and harmless.
+It can be important for a person with psychosis to receive friendliness and acceptance, just as any other person would.

 Preoccupation With Strange Fears

-Preoccupation with strange fears goes hand in hand with delusions.
-This can be a trait like believing someone is watching them or out to get them but can go much deeper.
+A preoccupation with strange fears can go hand in hand with delusions.
+An individual may believe someone is watching them or is out to get them, but these fears can also go much deeper.

 A common complaint of those with psychosis is the idea that their thoughts are being broadcast for all to hear.
-They don't understand that the voices in their heads aren't something that others can hear.
-They may feel like they have a megaphone to their head and that many people can hear each and everything they are thinking.
+They may not understand that the voices in their head aren't something that others can hear.
+They might also believe that they have a microphone to their head and think that people can hear everything they are thinking.

-Lavish conspiracy theories can also be formed in the brains of a psychotic person.
-They may believe the government is an evil entity or that larger powers are at work to demolish them or others.
-Additionally, they may have a strange fear of god or other religious figures.
+Lavish conspiracy theories can also be formed in the brain of someone with psychosis.
+They may believe that the government is an evil entity or that larger powers are at work to demolish them or others.
+Additionally, they may have a strange fear of a deity or other religious figures.